Want to ace your first Node.js interview?

 The event loop is the core mechanism that enables Node.js to handle multiple tasks efficiently on a single thread.

-When you perform an operation like reading a file, Node.js doesn’t wait for the task to complete.
+Well, when you perform an operation like reading a file, Node.js doesn't wait for the task to complete.
 Instead, it delegates the task to the operating system and moves on to handle other tasks in the queue.
-Once the task finishes, the event loop picks up the result and executes the associated callback function.
+So then once the task finishes, the event loop picks up the result and executes the associated callback function.

 #3.
 What are npm and package.json?